 The most famous villa in the world

-The palace, the Villa of the Papyri, is an enormous Roman complex discovered in the 18th century right next to the buried ruins of the Roman city of Herculaneum.
 It lies buried deep in the tuff, trapped under six mudslides that Mount Vesuvius spewed over the coast near Naples in the year 79.
-The ruins of the palace were discovered in 1750 by the Swiss Karl Weber, and commissioned by the Spanish Bourbon kings.
-The exploration was done from the bottom of the local wells through narrow tunnels in the brittle stone.
+The ruins of the palace were discovered in 1750 by Swiss Karl Weber and commissioned by the Spanish Bourbon kings.
+The exploration was conducted from the bottom of local wells through narrow tunnels in the brittle stone.

-There is circumstantial evidence in this criminal case and I take the liberty of discussing it here.
-All of this with the caveat that what follows is a hypothesis…albeit an intriguing one.
+Yet, one question remains unanswered after all the research and studies: who lived in the villa at the moment of its demise?
+There is circumstantial evidence in this criminal case, and I take the liberty of discussing it here.
+All of this comes with the caveat that what follows is a hypothesis… albeit an intriguing one.

 The clue of the charred library